A Unified Dynamical Systems Framework for Cosmology in $f(Q)$ Gravity: Generic Features Beyond the Coincident Gauge: Introduction

-Given the theoretical and phenomenological motivations discussed above, constructing a unified dynamical systems framework—and a subsequent thorough analysis across all three spatially flat FLRW connection branches of $f(Q)$ gravity—is both timely and necessary.
-This challenging construction is the central objective of the present work.
+As a first step toward identifying such generic cosmological features, we perform a \emph{dynamical system analysis} of a spatially flat, isotropic, and homogeneous universe for each of the three connection branches, identifying a de Sitter epoch and studying the dynamics in its vicinity for the non-trivial branches, whose analysis has remained mathematically challenging~\cite{Yang:2025mws}.
 To respect earlier attempts and maintain a standardised definition of dynamical variables, we utilise the same variables introduced in~\cite{Shabani:2023nvm}.
 As it turns out, this set of variables has the added advantage of being strikingly similar to the standard dynamical variables used in $f(R)$ dynamical systems (e.g., see~\cite{Amendola:2006we}), a point we briefly mention at the end of Sec.~\ref {Sect:Conclusion}.
-With this formalism, we recover a 1-dimensional phase space for the coincident gauge branch $\Gamma_1$, consistent with Boehmer et al.~\cite{Boehmer:2022wln, Boehmer:2023knj}.
-In contrast, the non-coincident branches $\Gamma_2$ and $\Gamma_3$ yield 4-dimensional phase spaces, in agreement with the earlier discovery that on the FLRW minisuperspace the dynamics can be effectively attributed to two scalar fields, each having its own kinetic and potential contribution \cite{Paliathanasis:2023pqp}.
+With this formalism, we recover a 1-dimensional phase space for the connection branch $\Gamma_1$, consistent with Boehmer et al.~\cite{Boehmer:2022wln, Boehmer:2023knj}.
+In contrast, the connection branches $\Gamma_2$ and $\Gamma_3$ yield 4-dimensional phase spaces, in agreement with the earlier discovery that on the FLRW minisuperspace the dynamics can be effectively attributed to two scalar fields, each having its own kinetic and potential contribution \cite{Paliathanasis:2023pqp}.
 While most of the dynamical system works in the literature content themselves with the fixed point analysis, particular effort has been put into this paper to single out the physically viable region of the phase space, and to identify possible invariant submanifolds and fixed points that exists \emph{(almost) generically} irrespective of any particular model under consideration.
 The strength of our work lies in the detailed, generic analysis conducted for each connection branch, which enhances the general applicability and theoretical robustness of our framework.
-To better understand the general analysis, we further consider a specific illustrative model, $f(Q) = \alpha Q + \beta(-Q)^n$ ($\alpha,\beta\neq0,\,n\neq0,1$) applied uniformly across all three branches.
-This example captures a wide range of cosmological behaviours—including transitions from matter-dominated to accelerated epochs, $\Lambda$CDM-mimicking solutions.
-Moreover, we provide a dedicated discussion on the behaviour of the effective gravitational coupling $k_{\text{eff}}$, which becomes a dynamical quantity in $f(Q)$ gravity, in contrast to its fixed value in GR.
-By systematically analysing $ k_{\text{eff}} $ across all three connection branches, our framework provides deeper insight into how different geometric choices in $f(Q)$ gravity can lead to distinct observational signatures.
-Finally, we outline a framework that offers a possible route for the dynamical systems analysis of a broader class of $f(Q)$ gravity theories.